MIT-LCP/mimic-website/content/en/docs/IV/modules/ed/pyxis.md

 ## `med_rn`

-A row number for the medicine.
+A row number for the medicine used to group single dispensations.

 ## `name`

 The name of the medicine.

-## `ifu`

 ## `gsn`

-A hierarchical ontology which groups the medication.
+The Generic Sequence Number (GSN), an ontology which provides a code for each medicine.

 ## `gsn_rn`

 As a medicine may be a member of multiple groups in the GSN ontology, this row number differentiates them.
+The order of `gsn_rn` has no meaning.